La Familia (professional wrestling): Divorce and dissolution

 The night after WrestleMania, April 6, on Raw, Vickie announced she could no longer be General Manager of both shows and chose to continue on Raw alone.
-She also booked Edge in a rematch for the World Heavyweight Championship against John Cena at Backlash and made it a Last Man Standing match.
+She also booked Edge in a rematch for the World Heavyweight Championship against John Cena at Backlash on April 26 and made it a Last Man Standing match.
 Their match at Backlash ended on the stage, where Big Show came out and chokeslammed Cena through a searchlight that was used as a decorative prop making sure Cena could not answer the ten count and that Edge regained the championship.
 This returned the World Heavyweight Championship to the SmackDown brand, while Chavo was drafted to Raw alongside Vickie.
 Meanwhile Edge rekindled his feud with Jeff Hardy and faced new members on the SmackDown roster vying for his title.
 In early May, CM Punk, who again held the Money in the Bank briefcase, faced Edge in a series of non-title singles matches and vowed to cash in his championship match after winning.
 However, both attempts at this (and various attempts to interfere in Edge's matches) ended with an interference from Umaga which prevented Punk from winning the belt.
-After this, Hardy became the main contender for Edge's championship, but Edge successfully defended it at Judgment Day when Matt Hardy, who had just finished a rivalry with Jeff, hit his brother from behind.
+After this, Hardy became the main contender for Edge's championship, but Edge successfully defended it at Judgment Day on May 17 when Matt Hardy, who had just finished a rivalry with Jeff, hit his brother from behind.
 The following night on Raw, Vickie rewarded Matt for his help with a match for the United States Championship.
-However, because of the interference, Jeff received a rematch at Extreme Rules, but this time it was a ladder match which Jeff won.
+However, because of the interference, Jeff received a rematch at Extreme Rules on June 7, but this time it was a ladder match which Jeff won.